hekimm/basic-burc-bulma-programi/README.md

    java Main
    ```

 5. **User Input:** The program will prompt you to enter your birth month and day.
-Enter the values to get your zodiac sign.
+After entering the values, it will display your zodiac sign.

 ## Example
 ```
 Enter your birth month:
-4
+3
 Enter your birth day:
 25
-Taurus (Boğa Burcu)
+Aries
 ```

 ## Explanation
-The program uses `if-else` statements to determine the zodiac sign based on the user's birth month and day.
-It also checks for invalid input values and provides a simple output message in case of errors.
+The program uses `if-else` statements to determine the user's zodiac sign based on their birth date.
+It validates the user input to ensure the birth month is between 1 and 12 and the day is within the valid range for each month.

 ## Author
 - **Hekim Can Aktaş**